 Walk 38 – Ayrshire Coastal Path: Dunure to Ayr (6.7 miles)

 This is an incredible walk along one of the most rugged sections of the Ayrshire Coast.
-You will experience varied terrain including beaches, rocky outcrops, grassy farmland and a disused railway.
+On this well sign-posted route, you will experience varied terrain including beaches, rocky outcrops, grassy farmland and a disused railway.
 Prepare yourself for stunning views and a unique sense of remoteness.
+The walk starts in the small fishing village of Dunure, an Outlander film location and also within the Galloway & Southern Ayrshire UNESCO Biosphere.
+The route ends in the historic seaside town of Ayr - the halfway point on the Ayrshire Coastal Path!

-**It is important to check tide times before setting off on this walk**
+**It is important to check tide times before setting off on this walk: for 2 hours either side of a high tide Heads of Ayr and Fisherton Bay are usually impassable.**

 ACPlogo Purchase the official Ayrshire Coastal Path Guide Book